screwyprof/screwyprof/articles/highload-fun-auth-server.md

 The profile was clear about the floor.
 At two syscalls per request with send and receive as the whole cost, the only way lower is to stop making one syscall per operation, which means [io_uring](https://en.wikipedia.org/wiki/Io_uring): a completion model that batches many operations into a single `io_uring_enter`.
 So I built a version of the server on it.
 It was faster and correct.
 Then I deployed it, and every worker panicked instantly: `io_uring_setup` returned `EPERM`, and every one of the 500,000 requests failed.
 The production container's seccomp profile blocks the io_uring syscalls, which is Docker's default. io_uring is the one lever left below the epoll floor, and the platform forbids it.

 Back on the proven server, one small gain was left, the kind that does not touch syscalls at all: draining the read buffer with a cursor instead of an O(n²) shift per request, and a bigger response accumulator so even deep pipelines coalesce into one write.
 That took 5.807 to **5.750s**.
-Modest, but it was the record, and it has held since.
+Modest, but it was the record.
+It held, for a while.

 ## Where the cost actually lived